 Nuts & Bolts of Belief---Making Nuts out of Humans

 True Nature of Believing

-Due to religion, politics, commercialism, and first of all our primary caretakers in childhood, "belief" has gained a dignified significance as a "reflection of reality in our souls or psyches".
+Due to religion, politics, commercialism, and first of all our primary caregivers in childhood, "belief" has gained a dignified significance as a "reflection of reality in our souls or psyches".
 People hardly ever bother questioning the real nature of it, and if they did, they might come to this simple realization that belief is nothing but a natural expression of an inherent ability.

 Just like at certain age we start walking because it's a part of our default nature of upright walking beings, so there is an age when we start connecting our impressions into beliefs.
 And since our impressions are known for the possibility of being wrong, so can our beliefs as well.

 Maybe the best example for that would be, if we could imagine our visiting any of those still savage tribes in jungles, and succeed to show them something like a cell-phone---before they would eat us.

 What would happen?
 In all likelihood of human nature, they would fall on their religious knees in front of us thinking that we were "gods".
 Or better say---they would instantly "believe" in it.
 You see, believing is simply a part of our survival mechanism, and at early age we start gathering those useful information which are life-promoting---or life degrading, depending on the nature of our belief.